-Revenue recognition and collectability of A/R
+Revenue recognition and collectibility of A/R

-- Does the PL reflect the net realizable value of revenue? - Do historical trends indicate current accounts receivable may be collectible? - Does the company have an established compliance function?
+- Does the profit and loss statement (PL) reflect the net realizable value of revenue? - Do historical trends indicate current accounts receivable (A/R) may be collectible? - Does the company have an established compliance function?